tamasbrandstadter/payments-api/README.md

 * Note this issue if you encounter problems in volume mounting for database container starts: [minikube#4634](https://github.com/kubernetes/minikube/issues/4634)

-* Optionally use `minikube tunnel` if you want to check the management console for the message broker.
+* Optionally execute `minikube tunnel` if you want to check the management console for the message broker.

+## Service mesh
+* If you want to mesh the services use `make mesh`.
+This command will install Linkerd and its extensions (Jaeger and viz) and then inject the sidecar proxy containers.

+* You can view the dashboard by executing `linkerd viz dashboard &`.

 ### Testing
 * Unit and integration tests are implemented as part of the project.